Former Trump National Security Adviser Was Paid To Advise Russian Firms

 President Trump's former national security adviser, Michael Flynn, collected more than $50,000 from Russian companies, including a Kremlin-backed television network, according to documents released in a congressional inquiry.

 That total came from several sources.
-In one case, Flynn, a retired lieutenant general, was paid more than $33,000 to speak a conference in Moscow sponsored by RT, the government-run news organization.
+In one case, Flynn, a retired lieutenant general, was paid more than $33,000 to speak at a conference in Moscow sponsored by RT, the government-run news organization.
 Flynn sat next to Russian President Vladimir Putin during dinner at the event.
-The speaking engagement was held in December 2015, just two months before Flynn became a formal advisor to Trump's presidential campaign.
+The speaking engagement was held in December 2015, just two months before Flynn became a formal adviser to Trump's presidential campaign.

 The documents include emails from RT explaining that Flynn was invited to the event for his "expertise as an intelligence professional" and "to talk about the decision-making process in the White House — and the role of the intelligence community in it."

-Those documents were obtained from Leading Authorities, a firm which arranges Flynn's speaking engagements.
+Those documents were obtained from Leading Authorities, a firm that arranges Flynn's speaking engagements.
 It was paid more than $11,000 to arrange the December dinner event.
 Other documents released show Flynn was paid $11,250 by a Russian airline.
 He was paid the same amount by Kaspersky Government Security Solutions.
-The Russian cyber-security firm is a subsidiary of Kaspersky Labs, an underwriter of NPR.
+The Russian cybersecurity firm is a subsidiary of Kaspersky Labs, an underwriter of NPR.

 Rep. Elijah Cummings, D-Md., ranking member of the House Committee on Oversight and Government Reform, released a statement saying he wants the Defense Department to recover those payments.
-He says they violate the emoluments clause of the Constitution which bars retired military officials from accepting gifts or payments from any foreign government.
+He says they violate the Constitution's Emoluments Clause, which bars retired military officials from accepting gifts or payments from any foreign government.

 Everything You Need To Know About Russia And The Trump Administration